livelifelively/documentation-driven-development-tools/src/workflows/dev/6-tests-implementation-review.md

 # Workflow: Test Implementation Review

+## Workflow Definition

+### Objective

-**Objective:** To audit the completed test suite for a task, ensuring it is comprehensive and correct _after_ implementation is finished but _before_ the implementation code itself is reviewed.
+To audit the completed test suite for a task, ensuring it is comprehensive and correct _after_ implementation is finished but _before_ the implementation code itself is reviewed.

+### Participants

+- Human Developer
-**Participants:** Human Developer, AI Assistant
+- AI Assistant

+### Trigger

-**Trigger:** A developer has completed the implementation of a task, including all associated tests, and is ready for the first stage of review.
+A developer has completed the implementation of a task, including all associated tests, and is ready for the first stage of review.

-> **Note:** For detailed instructions on using the CLI, see the main [README.md](../../README.md).
+### Control Model

+**AI-Led (Autonomous)** - The AI Assistant autonomously audits the test suite against the task documentation and generates a review report.
+The Human Developer initiates the process and implements any required changes based on the report.

 ---